Where should I stay?

 Are we really going to shoot that much ammunition?

-Maybe, we ask you to bring 750 rounds for level I through III handgun.
-Most people will not shoot that much but we have had some shoot more.
-We allow people to train to their level, if we tell you to shoot 50 rounds and your hands are sore and can only shoot 20 good rounds, we would rather see that.
-No one at TDI will berate you shooting less, it’s your choice and your body – you know how it feels, we don’t.
+Maybe.
+We ask you to bring a minimum number of rounds per student, per class.
+Some people will not shoot it all, but we have had some shoot more.
+We allow people to train to their level.
+If we tell you to shoot 50 rounds and your hands are sore and you can only shoot 20 good rounds, we would rather see that.
+No one at TDI will berate you shooting less, it’s your choice.

-That ammunition will not go bad, now you have something to practice with at home.
+That ammunition will not go bad, and now you’ll have something to practice with at home.

 What firearm should I bring to class or what type of firearm should I purchase?